 - Refreshing: When we’re talking about peppermint, we can’t ignore the scent!
 It’s lively and energizing, and helps wake you up in the morning.

 We have peppermint in both of the following products because it helps clean, revitalize, and wake up your skin on your face and body.
-Plus it smells great, and gets you out the door ready to go.

 Do you use peppermint oil?
 Please share your tips.